Saadaan-Hassan/Tutorify/README.md

 Create a Mapbox account and obtain your Mapbox API access token:

 1. Go to the [Mapbox website](https://www.mapbox.com/).
 2. Sign up for an account or log in to your existing account.
+If you are new to Mapbox, you can create a free account.
+It asks for your credit card details, but you won't be charged unless you exceed the free tier limits.
 3. Go to the "Tokens" section and create a new access token.
 4. Copy the access token and add it to your `.env` file: